Graylog2/documentation/pages/archiving/setup.rst

       - Compression type that will be used to compress the archives.
     * - Restore index batch size
       - Elasticsearch batch size when restoring archive files.
+    * - Streams to archive
+      - Streams that should be included in the archive.

 .. _archive-config-option-archive-path: